icedpanda/KBRD/README.md

 ### Update path

-You may need to update the module path in the follow files to match your environment. (line 10)
+You may need to update the module path to the follow files to match your environment. (line 10)

 - `parlai/tasks/redial/train_kbrd.py`